jkyl/xhorn/README.md

-# xhorn - X-band elevation tipping radiometer at KICP/UChicago
+# X-band elevation tipping radiometer at KICP/UChicago

 Code to interface between CASPER's ROACH2 board, a VXM motor controller, and Python 2.7.